johnsonjh/VEDIT/xlate/README.md

 prompting "Enter a version number" (8H=MS-DOS OS and 4H=CRT video are combined bits; the CRT build sets both, matching the shipped binary).

-That the original installer accepts our from-source binaries finding every table through the binary's own `ADDTBL` pointer chain (`DW ADDTBL` at offset 6 -> per-table pointers, never a fixed offset or byte-signature)
+The original installer accepts our from-source binaries, finding every table through the binary's own `ADDTBL` pointer chain (`DW ADDTBL` at offset 6 -> per-table pointers, never a fixed offset or byte-signature).

-The binary we build here is ~5% larger than the shipped ones (44,002 vs.
+The binary we build here is ~5% larger than the shipped ones from CompuView that we know of (44,002 vs. 41,856 bytes).
-41,856 bytes) that we know of from CompuView.
 This is overhead from the 582 `INX`/`DCX` instructions wrapped into `PUSHF ...
 POPF` (the 8080 16-bit inc/dec don't touch flags, but 8086's do) and every unconditional `JMP` forced to 3 bytes.

-**CP/M-86 builds** (`build/out-cpm86/vedit.cmd`, `build/out-cpm86vid/vedit.cmd`)
+**CP/M-86 builds** (`../build/out-cpm86/vedit.cmd`, `../build/out-cpm86vid/vedit.cmd`)
-tested to run under my custom emu2 CP/M-86 mode.
+tested to run under the custom emu2 CP/M-86 mode.
 To *configure* one (terminal, keyboard, colours): `install.cmd` **can't** parse the flat 8080-model image, **but** the DOS **`install.exe` can** because it's the identical flat format, so the build also emits `vedit-cpm.com`.